-**Customary end-of-tour gratuities for the Cuban guide, driver, and tour leader are left to the guest’s discretion and should be based on your satisfaction with the level of service received.
+**End-of-tour gratuities for the Cuban guide, driver, and tour leader are left to the guest’s discretion and should be based on your satisfaction with the level of service received.

-After departing the pier, you will take a 15-minute walk to Havana’s most celebrated bar, La Bodeguita del Medio, made famous thanks to the rum-swilling exploits of Ernest Hemingway.
+After departing the pier, you will take a 15-minute walk to Havana’s most famous bar, La Bodeguita del Medio, made famous thanks to the rum exploits of Ernest Hemingway.
 Previous visitors include Salvador Allende, Harry Belafonte, and Nat King Cole, all of whom have left their autographs on La Bodeguita’s walls, along with thousands of others.

 Have Questions About Your Shore Excursions?